 Gifts of Retirement Assets

-You can provide a gift to Cooper through your Retirement Account now, or as part of your estate plans.
+You can provide a gift to Cooper through your IRA now, or as part of your estate plans.

 You can designate The Cooper Union as the beneficiary of a number of assets, including Retirement Plans, Life Insurance and Investment Accounts.